Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 The result would be a partitioned `fake-text.txt.json` file in the `local-output` directory.

->*** The above is the type of Python file you'll want to run during development so that you can iterate on your connector.

 The ProcessorConfig attributes are optional, but are added to make development easier.